Q: Is that your real hair color?

 Q: How do I get ARCs of your books for review purposes?

-A: RED, FOR REAL, THE CLASSY CROOKS CLUB, and LOOK BOTH WAYS are on shelves now, so there are no more ARCs available!
-If you’d like to review them, you can purchase your very own hardcover/e-book/audiobook or borrow them from your local library!
-ARCs of WILLOWS VS. WOLVERINES haven’t been printed yet.
+A: Red, For Real, The Classy Crooks Club, Look Both Ways, Willows vs. Wolverines, and Best.
+Night.
+Ever. are on shelves now, so there are no more ARCs available!
+If you’d like to review them, you can purchase your very own hardcover/paperback/e-book or borrow them from your local library!
+If you’d like an ARC of The Pros of Cons, let me know, and I’ll contact my publicist at Scholastic.

 Q: Are any of your books part of a series?

-A: No. All of my books are completely unrelated stand-alones.
+A: No. All of my books are unrelated stand-alones.
+I have no plans to write a series.

 Q: What are you are you working on right now?